MANAGER, RISK AND CREDIT SERVICES

 What you’ll need:

-• Five to ten years of experience in the financial services industry, regulatory environment, or a finance-related field
+• Three to five years’ experience in the financial services industry, regulatory environment, crisis management, or a finance-related field

-• Demonstrated ability in presenting information and facilitating discussions with key stakeholders, along with previous leadership experience, would be considered an asset
+• Demonstrated ability in presenting information and facilitating discussions with key stakeholders would be considered an asset

 What we offer: